Atria and the Alzheimer’s Association Team Up for Enhanced Dementia Care in Connecticut

 “Atria has partnered with the Alzheimer’s Association to better engage communities and community education through the Connecticut Chapter gala, Walk to End Alzheimer’s and Go Purple awareness initiatives throughout the state,” says Hoffman.
 “Through this collaboration, we have the power to impact thousands of lives throughout Connecticut and beyond.”

-As a proud local sponsor of the Alzheimer’s Association Walk to End Alzheimer’s, we’re raising funds for care, support and research.
+As a proud local sponsor of the Alzheimer’s Association Walk to End Alzheimer’s, Atria’s Connecticut communities are raising funds for care, support and research.
 Register to walk with one of our community teams.

 illustration of three people gardening together